Pulastya-B/Data-Science-Agent/PROJECT_PROGRESS.md

 3. LLMs need explicit workflow ordering ("Step 1, then Step 2")
 4. Debug logging is essential for diagnosing issues
 5. Auto-finish logic prevents redundant LLM responses
+6. **⭐ Code execution capability is what separates AI agents from function-calling bots**
+7. **⭐ LLM needs to see tool results in messages array for error recovery**

 ---